weatherforce/chercheville/README.md

 ### Importing data

-To fetch data files from geonames.org and store them locally:

-    $ mix chercheville.fetch_data FR BE ES

-To load data from those files into our database:
+To import data from geonames.org into our database:

     $ mix chercheville.import_data FR BE ES